 Also, when you create an account, Twitter automatically generates a profile page for your username.
 When people visit this profile page, they will see the same background as the one on your contacts page.
 Users often like to personalize their profiles, so this is another reason why you might want to customize your Twitter background.

 Changing Twitter Backgrounds

 If you want to change your background, there are two options.
 First, you can select one of the service's prefab designs, which is by far the easiest way to alter your background.
 Here is an example of a profile where one of the preset backgrounds has been selected.
 Second, you can install a custom background.
-You can see an example of a custom background on @hansolo's Twitter profile.
+You can see examples of custom backgrounds on Photo Doto.

 Finding wallpapers for your profile page can be a lot of fun.
 The sky's the limit, so make sure you express yourself!
 Keep in mind, Twitter will suspend your account if your profile image is inappropriate or in any way violates their terms of service.
 Remember that Twitter is a family-friendly site!

 If you want to create your own Twitter background, remember that the center of your screen will always be filled with the site's content, such as your contacts' updates or your profile information.
 For this reason you should try to decorate the edges of the background, and not the center.
 Be sure to use a high-resolution image that is large enough to fill the screen - the maximum width is 2048 pixels.
 If the image is very small, you can choose to either have it appear once in the upper-left hand corner of your page, or you can tile it over and over again to fill up the screen.
 Beware of the tile option; it can look very busy and overwhelming to some users unless you fade the image so that it isn't too bold.Also, the maximum size that Twitter allows for background images is 700k, and they must be in JPG or PNG format.
 Here is a great tutorial on how to create a wallpaper with these specifications in mind.

 Here are a couple of sites where you can download free Twitter backgrounds: